 A lifeless whale washed ashore at Huntington Beach State Park early Friday morning.

-The whale turned into determined about 6 a.M.
+The whale turned into determined about 6 a.m.
 At some point of a sea turtle patrol, said Brenda Magers, the park supervisor.

-The whale is roughly eleven toes long and turned into approximately 50 yards from the sea.
+The whale is roughly eleven toes long and turned approximately 50 yards from the sea.
 Scientists haven’t determined the animal’s age.

 Young stated it’s unknown why those creatures end up stranded along the shore; however, there may usually be something wrong when this occurs.